HopkinsIDD/flepiMoP/examples/tutorials/README.md

 # flepiMoP/examples/tutorials

 This directory can be used to try out running simple projects using `flepimop` code and as a template for new projects.
-It mirrors now deprecated example repository `flepimop_sample`.